 I started wondering if the problem was just the English Bibles, so I verified the Hebrew text to see if the Hebrew indeed used God’s personal Name there in Genesis 2:4 as I remembered.

-As stated above, all the English versions that I checked, used LORD.
-So I thought, it was good if we go back in time and see when this translation pattern actually was adopted to find an answer to our friend’s question.
+As stated above, all the English versions that I checked used LORD.
+So I thought, if we go back in time and see when this translation pattern actually was adopted to find an answer to our friend’s question.
 In English, the Bible translations only go back to the time before the Reformation when English began.
-Fortunately, the printing press was also developed at that general time, so we have plenty of copies of most early Bibles.
+Fortunately, the printing press was also developed at that general time, so we have plenty of copies of the earliest English Bibles.
 The earliest well-known English translations were Wycliffe and Tyndale Bibles.

 So what did I find?
 The same thing.
 In other words, the earliest English Bibles translated God’s Name (YHWH) as LORD.
-So they set the precedence for the following English translations by substituting a title for God’s revealed Name, so we need to go back further in time to find the secret of the usage’s origin.
+So they set the precedence for following English translations by substituting a title for God’s revealed Name.
+We need to go back further in time to find the secret of the usage’s origin.

-These two English Bibles were the earliest English Bibles, so we need to check where the two Bibles got the original material that they had translated.
-Did Tyndale and Wycliffe start something new or did they just follow someone else’s suggested translation?
-This leads us down some interesting paths for they do diverge here.
+Let’s check the two earliest English Bibles to discover where the two Bibles got the original material that they had translated.
+Did Tyndale and Wycliffe start something new, or did they follow someone else’s suggested translation?
+This leads us down some interesting paths, for they do diverge here.

 Tyndale’s translation leads us on quite a different path than Wycliffe, taking us right back to the original languages.
 The Tyndale Bible translation forms a very different story due to its translation being finished after the printing press was invented and the Greek manuscripts suddenly available, thanks to Erasmus.
-Tyndale skipped over the errors of the Old Latin version right back to the crystal clear original sources, that is, the Hebrew for the Old Testament and the Greek for the New Testament.
+Tyndale skipped over the Old Latin version’s errors right back to the crystal clear original sources, that is, the Hebrew for the Old Testament and the Greek for the New Testament.

-So Tyndale had the advantage to use the original Hebrew manuscripts as well as other translations like the Septuagint.
+So Tyndale had the advantage using the original Hebrew manuscripts and other translations like the Septuagint.
 We mentioned earlier that Tyndale had still used “Lord” for His English translation.
 Is that what Tyndale found in the original Hebrew manuscript or were there other translations such as Wycliffe’s earlier English translation, the Vulgate, or other translations like the Septuagint?

-When we looked back to the Greek translation of the Old Testament, written about 200 years before Jesus’ birth and completed by 132 BC, we discover they too surprisingly used Lord (Gr: kurios)!
+When we looked back to the Greek translation of the Old Testament, written about 200 years before Jesus’ birth and completed by 132 BC, we discover they too surprisingly used Lord rather than God’s Name (Gr: kurios)!

-No wonder the English Bible used LORD, but Tyndale did have the Hebrew text and it clearly stated “Yahweh” (YHWH).
+No wonder the English Bible used LORD, but Tyndale possessed the Hebrew text, and it clearly used “Yahweh” (YHWH).
 So where did this erred tradition begin or was it wrong?
 Why was there such persistence to use the title Lord over His precious Name?
 One would think that the Jews would have delighted in boasting in their God, but as we look more closely, we observe that the tradition goes back to the Hebrews themselves, though in a slightly different form.
 Gesenius states,

 The Haftorah (A Torah and OT prophetical reading book) continues explaining in its notes: